CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/KVM-Setup-clstr-op.md

 12. Repeat Steps 8 through 11 for each additional worker node you want in your cluster.

-13. The final step is to install and activate the NetQ software using the the CLI:
+13. The final step is to install and activate the NetQ software using the CLI:

 {{<netq-install/install-with-cli version="4.3" deployment="onprem-cluster">}}